elugens/hello-javascript/docs/general-javascript-questions/data-types/dates-and-time.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> TThe approach that we should use is straightforward.
+  <div><strong>Interview Response:</strong> UTC is an acronym for Universal Time Coordinated.
+The approach to extract the desired information is straightforward.
 We simply add UTC for any of the UTC methods such as getUTCFullYear(), getUTCMonth(), and getUTCDay().
 Two special methods do not have a UTC-variant: getTime and getTimezoneOffset.</div><br />
   <div><strong>Technical Response:</strong> UTC is an acronym for Universal Time Coordinated, established in 1972.
 This time was called Greenwich Mean Time (GMT) but now referred to as Coordinated Universal Time or Universal Time Coordinated (UTC).
 In JavaScript, there are also their UTC-counterparts, that return day, month, year and so on for the time zone UTC+0: getUTCFullYear(), getUTCMonth(), getUTCDay().
 Just insert the "UTC" right after "get".
 Besides the given methods, two special ones do not have a UTC-variant, including getTime and getTimezoneOffset.
   </div>
   </div>